You can create a new Case to track, monitor, and remediate similar assets using either of the following methods:

 To set an email notification

-- Under Email Notification, toggle on Set Email Notification (Default: Disabled)* to set up an email notifying about the new Case.
+- Under Email Notification, toggle on Set Email Notification (default: Disabled)* to set up an email notifying about the new Case.

 - In Email Recipients, type one or more email recipients, clicking Add for each additional recipient.
 It is recommended that at least one of these recipients should be the Assignee.